flutter/website/src/_includes/docs/platform-view-perf.md

 Prior to Android 10, Hybrid composition copied each Flutter frame out of the graphic memory into main memory, and then copied it back to a GPU texture.
-As this copy happens per frame, the performance of the entire Flutter UI may be impacted.
+As this copy happens per frame, the performance of the entire Flutter UI might be impacted.
 In Android 10 or above, the graphics memory is copied once.

 Virtual display, on the other hand,